Demonstrandum/BasicCanvas/README.md

 ./server.sh
 ```
 And go to http://localhost:8000/example/ (for an example file, see the index.html code to switch example).

-## Usage
-TODO: Instructions on usage, for now look at the example files (and/or source files), still a small project.

 ## Example
 Drawing a simple sinusoidal progressive wave: